Editorial

 Revolution?
 De-industrialization?

-My name is Eduardo Cruces, latin american Artist and Writer.
+My name is Eduardo Cruces, a Latin American artist and writer.
 I have lived in Istanbul since 2021.
-I was born in Lota, a coal town in Southern Chile close by the sea, but since the shut down of the coal mine in 1997 I grew up in a post-industrial zone, same place but a totally different context, where I experienced the social dismantling and the cultural impacts of the economic reconversion on working class people and landscape.
+I was born in Lota, a coal-mining town in southern Chile by the sea.
+After the shutdown of the coal mine in 1997, however, I grew up in a post-industrial zone—the same place, but in a completely different context—where I witnessed the social dismantling and the cultural impacts of economic reconversion on working-class communities and the landscape.

-In fact, the contemporary phenomenon of deindustrialization and, even centuries before, the application of the Industrial Revolution have different characteristics and impacts in the so-called Global-North and Global-South or rich and poor countries as you wish to call them.
+In fact, the contemporary phenomenon of deindustrialization—and, centuries earlier, the implementation of the Industrial Revolution—has had different characteristics and impacts in the so-called Global North and Global South, or in what we may call rich and poor countries.

-Also, deindustrialization is a term rarely used in the field of art and there is not much literature on it, as its use comes mainly from economic and social sciences, and it has various associated variants that are still under discussion.
-One of them is the difference that the term industrialization adopts by adding certain prefixes: in addition to the aforementioned deindustrialization, postindustrialization and even transindustrialization are currently in use.
-To the above is added a new conceptual dimension regarding the equivalence to other terminologies that name our contemporary world as a state after the industrial society: information society, informational era, post-Fordism, postmodern society, knowledge society, etc.
+Deindustrialization is also a term that is rarely used in the field of art, and there is little literature on it, as it comes mainly from economics and the social sciences and includes several associated concepts that are still under discussion.
+One aspect of this debate concerns the variations of the term through the addition of prefixes: in addition to deindustrialization, post-industrialization and even trans-industrialization are currently in use.
+This is further complicated by a broader conceptual dimension that overlaps with other terms used to describe our contemporary condition as a stage after industrial society: information society, informational era, post-Fordism, postmodern society, knowledge society, and so on.

-Actually, the standar definition of deindustrialization is the decline in manufacturing production and the rise of a service economy.
-But this definition also includes other specifications depending on the geographic area and time, which can give it positive or negative connotations depending on the evaluation of its effects.
+In general, the standard definition of deindustrialization refers to the decline of manufacturing production and the rise of a service-based economy.
+However, this definition also includes variations depending on geographical context and historical moment, which can give the term either positive or negative connotations depending on how its effects are evaluated.

-That's why, during the beginning of my artistic research, I explored other coal basins in Chile and other countries in Latin America, Europe and Oceania in order to find differences but also synchronicities.
-The result of that research is contained in an artist's book, where I collected coal waste and then transferred it into papers with a frottage technique.
-The book also included poems and photographs of drawing performances around several ruins and dumps.
+For this reason, at the beginning of my artistic research, I explored other coal basins in Chile as well as in other countries across Latin America, Europe, and Oceania, in order to identify both differences and synchronicities.
+The result of this research took the form of an artist’s book, in which I collected coal waste and transferred it onto paper using a frottage technique.
+The book also includes poems and photographs of drawing performances carried out around ruins and mining dumps.

-During the process, I feel a desire to reduce the rhythm and the capacity as an ecological gesture with a minimum of materials… it's like a desire for coherence of the conditions of making art… I ask myself if it makes sense to produce more artistic objects.
+During this process, I felt a desire to slow down production and reduce my capacity as an ecological gesture, working with minimal materials.
+It became a search for coherence in the conditions of making art.
+I began to ask myself whether it still made sense to produce more artistic objects.

-Then, as I recognized the limits of personal work, it became necessary to share this question in a collective way and to find together the alternatives and possibilities.
+As I recognized the limits of individual practice, it became necessary to share this question collectively and to explore alternatives and possibilities together.

-So, during 2018-2022, in collaboration with academics and artists, we propose a public seminar and performance festival about the relationship of Art and De-industrialization.
-The result is an edition of three books containing essays with documents and records alluding to the tension between different communities and the transformation of their landscape as sacrifice zones.
-Artists, activists and researchers contribute from Latin America, Europe and Africa.
-In addition, it includes different performances in the public space connected to the topics of the seminar, like: human rights, children rights, food sovereignty, artist workers, good living, etc.
+Between 2018 and 2022, in collaboration with academics and artists, we organized a public seminar and performance festival focused on the relationship between art and deindustrialization.
+The outcome was a three-volume publication containing essays, documents, and records addressing the tensions between different communities and the transformation of their environments into sacrifice zones.
+Artists, activists, and researchers from Latin America, Europe, and Africa contributed to the project.
+It also included a series of public-space performances connected to the seminar’s themes, such as human rights, children’s rights, food sovereignty, artists’ labor, and buen vivir.

-During Covid-Times, I was part of the edition of 5 glossaries.
-Again, with the participation of many artists and researchers from The Americas and Diaspora.
-The method was different for the construction of each glossary, sometimes as a collective manifesto or as a game, the result of a seminar, a meeting or a dinner.
-This part included a workshop in Switzerland and Türkiye where we translated the list of 300 words from Spanish to English, Turkish, Greek, etc.
+During the Covid period, I also participated in the creation of five glossaries, once again with artists and researchers from the Americas and the diaspora.
+Each glossary was developed through a different collective method—sometimes as a manifesto, sometimes as a game, or as the outcome of a seminar, meeting, or shared meal.
+This stage included workshops in Switzerland and Türkiye, where we translated a list of 300 words from Spanish into English, Turkish, Greek, and other languages.

-As you can see these projects have many parts, many dimensions, many collaborations, as a long ongoing artistic research.
-Now, I consider it necessary to find a form where I can transmit an experience to you about these topics in a Revolution frame… But, considering that, at the end, even that concept is just a provocation here, an invitation to propose together other possibilities of living in the present…
+As you can see, these projects unfold across multiple layers, dimensions, and collaborations, forming a long-term artistic research process.
+Now, I feel it is necessary to find a form through which I can transmit an experience of these questions to you within a framework of revolution.
+Yet even that concept remains, here, a provocation—an invitation to imagine together other ways of living in the present...

 Entradas más populares de este blog